-"50 Places that Made Literary History".
-A literary journey from the British Isles to Paris, Berlin, New Orleans, New York and Bangkok to unearth the real places behind our best-loved works of literature.
+Rooms of One's Own takes you on a literary journey from the British Isles to Paris, Berlin, New Orleans, New York and Bangkok and unearths the real-life places behind our best-loved works of literature.

 Inhaltsverzeichnis